About the Artist

 Art Witch and

-Zaneta is the host of the Art Witch podcast, where they explore the intersection of creativity, magic, healing, and spiritual-energetic practices such as psychic and mediumship.
+Zaneta is the host of the Art Witch podcast, where creativity, magic, and healing align for personal and collective liberation.

-On the podcast, they interview artists who interweave these practices in their artwork and explore modalities such as tarot, ritual, and magic in creative process and empowerment.
+On the podcast, they interview artists who weave spiritual practices into their artwork and explore modalities such as ritual, mediumship, magic, and tarot in the creative process.

-They specialize in reading for art and career and supporting artists of all modalities and levels of experience in creative thriving and navigating their work.
-Their readings combine psychic, mediumship, and channeling, along with their 33 years as an artist, 20 years as an arts educator, and 11 years of work in the arts education non-profit world.
+As a spirit medium, they specialize in reading for creatives of all modalities and levels of experience, helping people to thrive in their soul’s work.
+Readings combine psychic, mediumship, channeling, and journeying, along with their 33 years as an artist, 20 years as an arts educator, and 12 years in the arts education non-profit world.

-Teachers, humxn and non-humxn alike, who have deeply influenced their work: Steve Sykes, Eaton Canyon, Hook Mountain, the River that Flows Both Ways, Sugar Maple, Lola Sa Tuhód, Starhawk, Lenny Strobel, JL Umipig, Eliza Swann, Mary Oliver, and Willa White.
+Their teachers include the human and more-than-human beings who have deeply influenced their work: Steve Sykes, Eaton Canyon, Hook Mountain, the River that Flows Both Ways, Sugar Maple, their Lola Sa Tuhód Isabella, Starhawk, Lenny Strobel, JL Umipig, Eliza Swann, Mary Oliver, and Willa White.

 Percussion and Arts Education